Culture Trip Guide to the Best Hotels in Acapulco

 Casa Yal’ma Ka’an

 A mere stone’s throw away from Acapulco, Casa Yal’ma Ka’an is actually situated just outside the center of this bustling holidaymaker hub, making for a more relaxing spot to take up residence.
 Small and intimate, this spot is made up of rustic cabanas which are located on their own private strip of beach.
-Bamboo in the bathroom, tiled stone floors and a quaint balcony will make you feel back to nature.
-Enjoy a Mayan temascal – a physical and spiritual cleansing ceremony – and rest easy in the knowledge that the sights and sounds of Acapulco are less than an hour away.
-Be aware though that it is pricey for the pared down, rustic amenities you’re provided with.
+Bamboo in the bathroom, tiled stone floors and a quaint balcony make for an attractive mix.
+Enjoy a temazcal – a physical and spiritual cleansing ceremony – and rest easy in the knowledge that the sights and sounds of Acapulco are less than an hour away.

 Banyan Tree Cabo Marques